+California is currently considering a couple of bills that could effectively legalize marijuana use.
 One plan would place a heavy excise tax on the drug—which could help plug the state's gaping budget deficit.
 Another would "de-penalize" cannibis use, so that getting caught with the drug would likely only result in a ticket.

 Big Think spoke with Columbia University psychology professor Carl Hart who said he wasn't particularly impressed with the California proposals, noting that similar movements had failed in the past.
 While he liked the idea of raising tax revenue from pot, he said that decriminalizing just marijuana would risk not addressing similar issues with other drugs.

 "I don't like the idea of separating marijuana from other drugs," said Hart.
 "There's a movement in the country to say marijuana isn't like cocaine, isn't like meth, isn't like heroin."
 He said that these distinctions don't take enough into account, and that the trouble with addiction to any of these drugs is less about their pharmacological effects, and more about the social conditions under which they are consumed.

 Hart suggested the U.S. should follow the lead of Portugal, which has effectively decriminalized all drugs, allowing users to face non-criminal administrative proceedings when they are caught rather than criminal charges.
 "It provides less of a taxing on our criminal justice resources, and allows young people to make mistakes without having a criminal record that follows them for the rest of their lives," said Hart.